-The RPM is the locational installed capacity market design for the PJM region, including a forward auction for installed capacity.
+PJM operates a capacity market called the Reliability Pricing Model (RPM), the rules for which are approved by FERC.
+RPM incorporates a forward auction for installed capacity.
 Under the RPM, generators located in constrained areas within PJM are paid more for their capacity as an incentive to ensure adequate supply where generation capacity is most needed.
 The mechanics of the RPM in PJM continue to evolve and be refined in stakeholder proceedings and FERC proceedings in which we are active.